Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Places to Eat & Drink

 Campioni Pizza Birra & Tapas.
 A popular restaurant for Puerto Rican style pizza (thin crust pizza cooked in a wood fired oven).
-Order the fruto del mar pizza topped with shrimp, calamari and octopus to and a sangria.
+Order the fruto del mar pizza topped with shrimp, calamari and octopus with a red sangria.

 Lola Eclectic Cuisine.
 An elevated restaurant serving international cuisine.
 Try the tuna tartare wonton tacos, grilled salmon on a taro cake, sea bass over lentils and ice-cream on a fried plantain.